If you have insurance

 - The number of allowed acupuncture visits per year.
 Most plans that include acupuncture as a benefit will only cover a certain number of visits per year.

-We are in-network* providers for the
+We are in-network* providers for the following insurance companies:

 *Acupuncture benefits are not guaranteed.
 Every policy must be verified for acupuncture coverage as stated above.
 Please contact your plan administrator or insurance company to obtain plan information prior to booking your appointment.